Sana-Kassamani/hivemind/README.md

    cd hivemind-flask
    ```

-2. Create and activate a virtual environment to install dependencies ( The Following commands are for Windows users)
+2. Create and activate a virtual environment to install dependencies ( The following commands are for Windows users)
    ```sh
    python -m venv venv
    .\venv\Scripts\activate